Eduardo Santiago Delpín: Early years

 Santiago Delpín was born in Santurce, Puerto Rico.
 There he received his primary and secondary education.
 After his graduation from high school, he enrolled in the University of Puerto Rico where he first earned a bachelor's degree in science and followed by a medical degree from that institution's school of medicine.
-After gaining experience as a surgeon in Puerto Rico's Hospital Universitario, he continued his medical education at the University of Minnesota.
+There he joined the Alpha chapter of Phi Sigma Alpha fraternity.
+After gaining experience as a surgeon in Puerto Rico's Hospital Universitario, he continued his medical education at the University of Minnesota Medical School.
 In said university he studied and gained experience in the fields of organ transplants and immunology and earned a master's degree in Science.

 Organ transplantation programs

 Santiago Delpín returned to Puerto Rico and was named director of the Laboratory of Experimental Surgery.
 He was also named dean of the Association of Biomedical Sciences and Surgery Department of the University of Puerto Rico.
 He founded and directed various laboratories and organ transplantation programs, which included a laboratory of organ preservation and an experimental immunology laboratory.

 In 1977, Santiago Delpín established his first organ transplantation program at the Veterans Administration Medical Center in San Juan, Puerto Rico.
 In 1984, he established the transplantation program at the Auxilio Mutuo Hospital.
 From that time until the year 2010, 1,589 patients have benefitted from these programs.

 Santiago Delpín founded the Latin American Transplant Register, The Pan-American Society of Dialysis and Transplants, plus the Latin American and Caribbean Society of Transplants.